1. Why do I need approval to alter the exterior of my house and property?

 21. Are there any other approvals that are needed, such as a building permit, for the addition I am adding to my house?

 Yes, in addition to receiving architectural approval, many alterations to your property require a building permit, which is granted by Howard County.
-The Architecture Committee approval of any application does not absolve residents from receiving a building permit when needed, nor does it authorize violation of any provisions of the Howard County building and zoning codes.
+The Architecture Committee approval of any application does not absolve residents from obtaining a building permit when needed, nor does it authorize violation of any provisions of the Howard County building and zoning codes.
 Likewise, if the county requires changes to your alteration that have not been approved by the Architecture Committee, an application should be submitted for these changes.
 Contact the county Licensing and Permits division at 410-313-2455 for more information on a building permit.

 22. If I do not approve of the exterior alteration application my neighbor brought me to sign what should I do?